 Most newborns in the U.S. are tested for ASS1 and ASL, but how well the tests work is different in each state.
 Many states test for arginase and citrin deficiencies.
 A handful also test for OTC and CPS1 deficiencies.

 If your baby starts to show symptoms after you get home, the doctor will do a physical exam.
 They’ll ask about your family history and do tests.
-They’ll look for ammonia in your child’s blood and amino acid in his blood and urine.
-The doctor can take a tiny piece of his liver through a process called biopsy.
+They’ll look for ammonia in your child’s blood and amino acid in their blood and urine.
+The doctor can take a tiny piece of their liver through a process called biopsy.
 They’ll test it for enzymes.
 Genetic tests will usually confirm the diagnosis.

 UCDs are life-threatening.
 Don’t wait to get treatment.